yogat3ch/writing/Dynamic Voting System.md

 #### Vote
 During the vote phase, the top voted pieces of refined legislation are brought to vote.
 During this 2 week to month long time period, the legislation remains static.
 The **Structured Text Interface** mode is available during this phase with only commentary allowed from users.
 The commentary from the Refinement phase is archived to allow for a focused conversation on the version being voted on.
 Comment threads may be started on any piece of structured text or the legislation as a whole, facilitating lively debate that will determine whether the legislation fails or is ratified.

-#### Recycle / Ratify
+#### Ratify / Recycle
-Ratification of legislation is determined by the outcome of a voting phaseLegislation that does not make it into the voting round or that fails the voting round is immediately re-entered into the proposal phase, to be either abandoned or modified until the next round of voting on it's associated topic arrives.
+Ratification of legislation is determined by the outcome of a voting phase with ratified legislation moving into the Dynamic Tax Allocation system while legislation that fails to pass the vote or does not make it into the voting round is immediately re-entered into the proposal phase, to be either abandoned or modified until the next round of voting on it's associated topic arrives.
 ##### Ratification
 Ratification of legislation is determined by the outcome of a voting phase that lands the aggregated stars attributed to a piece of legislation above an agreed upon threshold in a [star voting system](https://www.starvoting.org/).
 The threshold is agreed upon at each layer of the political hierarchy.
 The ratification also requires a quorum of voters for the given population area over which the legislation will preside.